About Remake Learning

 History & Background

-Youth in the digital age are pursuing knowledge, developing their identities, and seeking support differently.
+Remake Learning originated in response to the emerging reality that youth in the digital age are pursuing knowledge, developing their identities, and seeking support differently.
 Acknowledging the significance of this shift, the founding members of the Remake Learning Network sought to help educators in- and out-of-school connect with today’s youth and develop learning experiences that engage them deeply and equip them with knowledge and skills that are relevant to the world in which they now live.

 In 2007, The Grable Foundation convened an interdisciplinary group of thought leaders and field practitioners from the region’s schools, museums, libraries, early learning centers, and out-of-school program sites.
 First adopting the name Kids+Creativity, this informal working group—fueled by coffee and pancake breakfasts—began meeting regularly, exchanging ideas, and collaborating on new initiatives.
 Ten doubled to twenty, and twenty doubled and then doubled again.